fun facts about Dogs

 2. There are more dogs in the world than you can imagine!

 There are approximately 600 million dogs in the world.
 It is estimated that nearly 400 million of those dogs are strays.
 According to the American Kennel Club (AKC), the total number of dog breeds in the world is constantly changing.
-The AKC currently recognizes 195 breeds, with 79 additional breeds working toward full recognition.
+The AKC currently recognises 195 breeds, with 79 additional breeds working toward full recognition.

 3. The biggest pet dog population…